TheWheelz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-JamesBond  - This set the user and group to no permision given others all the permission 007.
 9-JohnDoe  - This set the user to all permision and group to read and execute while the others to only write and execute.
 10-mirrorpermissions - Referencing the files to each other by assigning the permission mode of a file to the other.
-11-directories permissions - This adds permissions to all subdirectories with the flag -R and the current working directory .
+11-directories permissions - This adds permissions to all subdirectories with the flag -R and the current working directory.
+12-directorypermissions - This creates a scripts that makes a directory and assigns a mode with the '-m' flag of permissions